The Cherokee of North Carolina will introduce their rich and tragic history during this cultural immersion trip.

 For more information, contact call Marge Kloos at (513) 244-4245 or email her.

 The course number is IDS 391/ RPS 591.
-The Trip will take place over the College's spring break.
+The Trip will take place over the University's spring break.